zunlihu/Terraform-Language-Server/Terraform Language Server.md

 Auto-completion can be seen as the several parts:

 - variable, resource, data, module ... auto completion.
-- resource types auto completion for aws, azure, google and etc.
+- resource types auto completion for aws, azure, google cloud and etc.
 - resource | data | module | output | variable property types auto completion.
 - resource | data 1-level nested block property types auto completion.

 ![](https://github.com/zunlihu/Terraform-Language-Server/blob/master/images/terraform-auto-completion.gif)

 ### Intelligent recommendation
-Through parsing the tf files to AST, abstract the program code to sentences.
+Through parsing the .tf files to AST, abstract the program code to sentences.
 Try popular RNN or other deep learning methods to capture the contect information in the code and then recommend the resources/modules users want to user.

 The ML process can be seen as nlp, just showed as follows.

 ![](https://github.com/zunlihu/Terraform-Language-Server/blob/master/images/ML.PNG)

+**important problem:**

+1. How to get AST?
+2. How to use AST?
+3. baseline: frequency
+4. improve: ML(key: find enough data source and suitable algorithm)
+5. consider future improvement with more users and data source.

 ### Syntax highlighting
 ![](https://github.com/zunlihu/Terraform-Language-Server/blob/master/images/screenshot.png)